temt-ceo/HowToStartBlsquiWallet/README.md

 ## Bridging Industrial-Grade HSM Security with Seamless Web3 Gaming UX.

 ### 🦑  Overview
-Blsqui is the Semantic Layer for the Flow Blockchain.
+Blsqui is the Semantic Layer for the Flow blockchain.
 We solve the "Black Box" transaction problem by translating complex Cadence execution into human-readable, visually verified digital assets.
 Built for the Cadence 1.0 (Crescendo) era, Blsqui is engineered to be the secure gateway for the next generation of global eSports.

 ### 🛠 Strategic Architecture
 Designed for engineers who demand both performance and provenance.